Oklahoma City Memorial Marathon Communications

 • operators at the “kids’ corral” at the end of the kids’ race

-• operators at the Regional Emergency Operations Center in OKC
+• operator at the Regional Emergency Operations Center in OKC

 • running in the race